ping-payments/ping_python_sdk/doc/api_resources/payments_api/paymentOrder.md

 -   Send in an environment parameter to test your code in `sandbox` mode.
 The default value is `production`.

-You can use the optional `date_from` and `date_to` parameters to limit the list of payment order objects get_payment_orders() returns, by date. get_payment_orders() returns an error object if the tenant_id is invalid or if you have provided an invalid date in either the date_from or date_to parameter.
+You can use the optional `date_from` and `date_to` parameters to limit the list of payment order objects get_payment_orders() returns, by date. get_payment_orders() returns an error object if you have provided an invalid date in either the date_from or date_to parameter or if the tenant_id is invalid.

 ```python
 def get_payment_orders(date_from=None, date_to=None)